picada/haikov/documentation/weekly_report_3.md

 ## What's next?

-Refining the haiku logic and formatting (for example suffixes shoudn't be allowed as first words of a line, extra white spaces need to be removed etc.).
+Refining the haiku logic and formatting (for example suffixes or punctuation shoudn't be allowed as first words of a line, extra white spaces need to be removed etc.).
 Adding more tests and documentation (inside the code as well).
-Adding more options to the UI, maybe moving away from a text based UI if there's time.
+Improving the UI and adding more options, maybe moving away from a text based UI if there's time.
 Also aiming to improve error handling, and might restructure a bit - there's currently maybe a bit too much stuff in `haiku_generator.py`

 ## Time spent on the project during this week